Automation phases (Phase 1 to 4)

 - Auto-to-Manual promotion (weekly automatic candidate extraction plus manual approval)

-- Monthly report auto-generation and Slack delivery
+- Monthly report auto-generation

 Because these actions move money directly, Phase 3 always routes through the approval flow.
 Nothing applies without approval.

-Phase 3b to 4: Fully automatic
+Phase 4: Fully automatic (concept stage, not implemented)

 - Automatic budget acceleration during sale periods